Homework #2: Introduction to the Tidyverse (~4hrs) - due by start of class, Friday, May 1st.

-The RNA-seq abundance zoo - Blog post by Rob Patro (developer of Salfish and Salmon software) that describes units for RNAseq, and has a nice description of ‘effective length’ for transcripts.
+The RNA-seq abundance zoo - lab post by Rob Patro (developer of Salfish and Salmon software) that describes units for RNAseq, and has a nice description of ‘effective length’ for transcripts.

-What the FPKM? - Blog post by Harold Pimentel discussing within sample normalization and the meaning of RNAseq expression units
+What the FPKM? - lab post by Harold Pimentel discussing within sample normalization and the meaning of RNAseq expression units

-Between sample normalization in RNAseq - another great blog post from Harold Pimentel on between-sample normalization.
+Between sample normalization in RNAseq - another great lab post from Harold Pimentel on between-sample normalization.